Relevance-guided Supervision for OpenQA with ColBERT

 The goal of Open-Domain Question Answering (OpenQA; \citealt{Voorhees:Tice:2000}) is to find answers to factoid questions in potentially massive unstructured text corpora.
 Systems for OpenQA typically depend on two major components: a \emph{retrieval model} to find passages that are relevant to the user's question and a \emph{machine reading model} to try to find an answer to the question in the retrieved passages.
 At its best, this should combine the power and scalability of current information retrieval (IR) models with recent advances in machine reading comprehension (MRC).
 However, if the notions of relevance embedded in the IR model fail to align with the requirements of question answering, the MRC model will not reliably see the best passages and the system will perform poorly.

-Many prior approaches to OpenQA rely on classical IR models whose notions of relevance are not tailored to questions.
+Many prior approaches to OpenQA rely on classical IR models (e.g., BM25;~\citealt{robertson1995okapi}) whose notions of relevance are not tailored to questions.
 In effect, this reduces the OpenQA problem to few-passage MRC, imposing a hard limit on the quality of the passages seen by the MRC model.
-More recent work has sought to address this problem by \emph{learning} to retrieve passages.
-For instance, \citet{guu2020realm} and \citet{karpukhin2020dense} jointly train vector representations of both passages and questions to support similarity-based retrieval that is specific to OpenQA.
-Such approaches have led to state-of-the-art performance on multiple OpenQA datasets.
-However, the representations learned by these models are relatively coarse: they encode each passage into a \emph{single} high-dimensional vector and correspondingly estimate relevance via one dot-product.
+Recent work has sought to address this problem by \emph{learning} to retrieve passages.
+For instance, \citet{guu2020realm} and \citet{karpukhin2020dense} jointly train vector representations of both passages and questions to support similarity-based retrieval.
+This has led to state-of-the-art performance on multiple OpenQA datasets.

+However, existing OpenQA retrievers exhibit two major limitations.
+First, the representations learned by these models are relatively coarse: they encode each passage into a \emph{single} high-dimensional vector and estimate relevance via one dot-product.